Read the book: «12 Recipes of Adyghe Cuisine»

 No sooner said than done!
 The table was set at 6 p.m., and our friends were also on time.

-While Ralph, the main leader of the camp, tried to eat with a fork and knife, as etiquette requires, Frank, the cultural leader, showed more ingenuity.
+While Ralph, the main leader of the camp, tried to eat with a fork and knife, as formal dining etiquette requires, Frank, the cultural leader, showed more ingenuity.

 “Can I eat it with my fingers?” he asked.

 “Yes, of course!
-We eat boiled chicken with our hands.
-It’s a common practice in our culture,” I replied.
+It’s a common practice in our culture.
+We eat boiled chicken with our hands,” I replied.

-Frank put aside his cutlery and enjoyed his meal while Ralph spent the evening trying to separate meat from the bones with a fork and knife.
-But both Ralph and Frank could not leave behind the wonderful sauce, and they used the leftover pasta to soak it up.
+Frank put aside the cutlery and enjoyed his meal while Ralph spent the evening trying to separate meat from the bones with a fork and knife.
+But both Ralph and Frank could not resist the wonderful sauce, and they used the pasta to soak it up.

 The free sample has ended.